w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 ### Main heading after navigation
 {:.ex}

 In this second example, the main heading is not the site name but the content heading, which is rank 1.
-The subheadings in the content are rank two as are all the other structural headings.
+The subheadings in the content are rank 2 as are all the other structural headings.

 {::nomarkdown}
 <%=code_start('','')%>